kanaverse/scran.js/README.md

 ```

 After that, you can run the remaining steps synchronously.
-Here is an example using the Node.js API with one of our example [Matrix Market files](https://github.com/jkanche/random-test-files):
+Below is an example using the Node.js API with one of our example [Matrix Market files](https://github.com/jkanche/random-test-files).

 ```js
 // Reading the file in.